-Statement Description ROLLBACK terminates a logical unit of work, undoes all changes made to the database since the beginning of the logical unit of work, and starts a new logical unit of work.
+Statement Description ROLLBACK ROLLBACK terminates a logical unit of work, undoes all changes made to the database since the beginning of the logical unit of work, and starts a new logical unit of work.
 If AutoCommit is false, a ROLLBACK TRANSACTION executes, then a BEGIN TRANSACTION executes to start a new logical unit of work.
 If AutoCommit is true, an error occurs when a ROLLBACK executes.

-Microsoft SQL Server Performance and locking

-Microsoft SQL Server Using AutoCommit
+Microsoft SQL Server Performance and locking Microsoft SQL Server Temporary tables Microsoft SQL Server Using AutoCommit